Skip to main content

 Early Childhood Education or Special Education

 Liberal Studies majors interested in education may want to consider pursuing a Master of Arts in Education.
 These programs usually require two years of full-time study, and may or may not require a teaching credential.
 In some cases, a teaching credential may be applied in whole or in part to the master’s curriculum, reducing the time spent earning the graduate degree.
-SSU’s School of Education offers Master of Arts in Education with various concentrations:
+SSU’s College of Education, Counseling, and Ethnic Studies offers Master of Arts in Education with various concentrations:

 Counseling and Social Work